 What is Customer Journey Analytics (and why does it matter?)

-Customer Journey Analytics is gaining real-time and historical insight into the customer effort that is being spent in maintaining a relationship between a consumer and a businesses.
-Inherently, this is a multi-channel process as customers interrelate with companies across web, voice, chat, email, face to face and mobile application, to name a few.
+Customer Journey Analytics is gaining real-time and historical insight into the customer effort that is being spent in maintaining a relationship between a consumer and a business.
+Inherently, this is a multi-channel process as customers interrelate with companies across the web, voice, chat, email, face to face and mobile applications, to name a few.

 Customer Journey Automation then applies this insight in real-time or near real-time to reduce this effort.